These kids are the inspiration behind what we do.

-She also absolutely adores Cosmo and Cali and is just about the sweetest girl you’ll ever meet if she considers you one of her people.
+She also absolutely adores Cali and is just about the sweetest girl you’ll ever meet if she considers you one of her people.

 Starbuck is almost too smart for her own good and is highly food motivated.
 She gets so excited at mealtimes that she does her “carousel” move – runs in circles with her head bobbing up and down, similar to a carousel horse.

 She has experienced occasional seizures over the past few years.
-Unfortunately, last fall they became frequent enough that she is now taking Keppra twice per day.
+Unfortunately, in the fall of 2020, they became frequent enough that she is now taking Keppra twice per day.
 We were actually relieved that was the medication the vet recommended because it worked incredibly well at controlling Goofy’s seizures later in his life.
 Fingers crossed it does as well for our baby girl.